KevinJain/NewYearsResolutions/README.md

                      ||
                      ||
                     \  /
-                   Users (With indirect links can have many teams and many ResolutionProgress') / \
+                   Users (With indirect links can have many teams and many ResolutionLogs') / \
                      |
                      |
-            ResolutionProgress (Per Entry: One User, One ResolutionPlan)
+            ResolutionLogs (Per Entry: One User, One ResolutionPlan)
                      |
                      |
                     \ /
-             ResolutionPlans (With link can have many ResolutionProgress')
+             ResolutionPlans (With link can have many ResolutionLogs')
 ```

 **High level scaling thoughts**